TobyLawson/ProjectGameplan/README.md

+# GAMEPLAN
-# The 'Gameplan' is a prototype productivity and habit tracker with gamified elements to motivate and reward users.
+A prototype productivity and habit tracker with gamified elements to motivate and reward users.